Chris Dickson (sailor): Youth world champion

-at Livorno, Italy with his high school class mate Hamish Wilcox, and again the following year (1980) at Fort Worth, Texas in the Laser 11 with Sean Reeves.
+at Livorno, Italy with his high school classmate Hamish Wilcox, and again the following year (1980) at Fort Worth, Texas in the Laser 11 with Sean Reeves.

 Olympic Games

 Dickson was selected in the New Zealand team as reserve for the 1980 summer Olympics in Russia.
 At the 2000 Olympic Games in Sydney, Dickson and crewmate Glen Sowry sailed well in the Tornado catamaran but finished fifth overall after recording two results outside the top 10, (fifteenth in Race 4 and twelfth in Race 12).

 America's Cup

-Dickson appeared on the America's Cup scene in 1987 when he was skipper of New Zealand’s first America's Cup challenge KZ 7 in the 1987 America's Cup at Fremantle, Australia.
+Dickson appeared on the America's Cup scene in 1987 when he was skipper of New Zealand's first America's Cup challenge KZ 7 in the 1987 America's Cup at Fremantle, Australia.
 He was beaten that year by the eventual winner Dennis Conner and Stars & Stripes 87 in the Louis Vuitton Cup Final after winning 33 of 34 races in the round-robin phases and sweeping French Kiss 4–0 in the semi-finals.

 In the 1987 Queen's Birthday Honours, Dickson was appointed a Member of the Order of the British Empire, for services to yachting.

 Since 1987, Dickson has been prominent in the international sailing world, particularly around the America's Cup.